-• Participate in and/or perform independently (with supervision) tasks in the four ACGC competency domains.
+Participate in and/or perform independently (with supervision) tasks within the seven ACGC competencies.

 - Enhance their knowledge and comprehension of medical genetics/genetic counseling and begin to apply it to clinical encounters. - Develop a method for systematically collecting family history, personal medical history, and psychosocial history and reporting information to clinic staff. - Begin to distinguish between normal and abnormal findings. - Begin to identify differential diagnoses based on clinical findings. - Demonstrate professionalism and ethical behavior (reliability, responsibility) - Document clinical encounters completely, concisely, and accurately in the student logbook.